 I find that the most effective way to get ahead, or at least get close to it, is to plan ahead.
 Not just a day or two in advance, but weeks.
 Knowing what you want to post at the end of the month or even in the next month really helps to keep you focused.
 You don’t have to stick 100% to this plan.
 Sometimes I change what days a post will happen because I don’t feel like that post works that day or I realize that I don’t have the pictures needed yet.
 It’s okay to shift things about.
 However, knowing approximately what you want to post about for the next few weeks will make the process that much easier.

 Having a planner is a big help as well.
 I find that whenever I use my planner regularly, I do a better job of getting ahead.
 Then, inevitably, I will ignore my planning for a day or two and then it starts to fall apart and I am finding myself scrambling to catch up.
 Find a planner that works best for you.
 There are plenty out there.
-My personal favorite is this Recollections Planner.
+I picked on with a verticle layout.
 The layout gives me plenty of space to make notes of future post ideas and scribble random ideas that come up.

 Quality photos make all the difference